I am a former maths teacher and owner of Doingmaths. I love writing about maths, its applications and fun mathematical facts.

 Converting your PowerPoint presentation into a video can be a very useful tool.
-Maybe you want a presentation you can easily post to the internet, maybe you want to be able to send it to somebody else, or maybe you just want something that you can set going so that you can avoid having to speak in front of people.
+Maybe you want a presentation you can easily post online, maybe you want to be able to send it to somebody else, or maybe you just want something that you can set going so that you can avoid having to speak in front of people.

 Whatever your reasons for creating a PowerPoint video, it is a very simple thing to do, and I will outline the basic steps and some hints and tips here.